And A Second Line Of Text Here

-We commonly see weight loss surgery patients panic in the early stages following weight loss surgery.
+We commonly see weight loss surgery patients panic when their weight loss pauses in the early stages following weight loss surgery.
 It may be in the first few weeks, or the first few months.

-A surgeon we work, Dr Justin Bessell, regularly says he is not particularly interested in what a patient of his weighs two weeks after surgery, he is interested in what they weigh two years after surgery.
+A surgeon we worked with would often say he is not particularly interested in what a patient of his weighs two weeks after surgery, he is interested in what they weigh two years after surgery.
 Why?
-Simply because those who are able to maintain weight loss in the long term are those who will get the most health benefits.
+Simply because those who are able to maintain weight loss in the long term are those who will gain the most long term health improvements.

 However, we understand that the purpose of weight loss surgery is to lose weight, so it is normal to feel anxious about if the scales don’t move.
 Particularly as we see people setting high expectation and placing excess pressure on themselves before they are even booked for surgery.